johnventions/Arduino-Director/README.md

 ![Screen 3](https://i.imgur.com/OFO9jX3.png)

 ### Sequence Edit
 When a sequence is selected it will allow you to put in the URL of the audio track associated with the sequence.

-Click the graph to add a new point to the timeline or drag/drop existing points.
-Shift + click to delete a point.
+ - Click the graph to add a new point to the timeline or drag/drop existing points.
+ - Shift + click to delete a point.
+ - Magnifying glass icons to zoom in/out of the timeline
+ - Left / Right arrows to pan left/right.
-From the menu in the top left you can zoom in/out of the timeline or pan left/right.
-The play/pause buttons will activate the sequence and send the commands to the Arduino.
+ - The play/pause buttons will activate the sequence and send the commands to the Arduino

+ The name next to each chart should match exactly to an Actor servo so that the interface knows which command to send
 ![Screen 4](https://i.imgur.com/4LbAqst.png)

 When the sequence is being played, a preview of the motion will be shown on the screen to help visualize the activity.
 ![Screen 5](https://i.imgur.com/A8kBDiI.png)

 ## Upcoming Features
- - "Record" Ability - record motion data via a potentiometer
+ - "Record" Function - record motion data via a potentiometer
  - "Actor Buttons" - connect button inputs to trigger sequences
  - "Actor Functions" - custom C++ functions that can be called via the interface.
 For example:
 	 - Trigger LEDs
 	 - Activate relays
+ - Audio upload button
  - Autoplay functionality (Routines)

 ## Thanks